 Featuring: Siloam Tunnel, Warren's Shaft system, Siloam Inscription, Theodotos Inscription, Pool of Siloam

-This is the definitive book on the City of David, the oldest part of Jerusalem by the current excavator of the site.
+This is the definitive book on the City of David, the oldest part of Jerusalem, by the current excavator of the site.
 It will be read, enjoyed and studied now and a hundred years from now.
-It is in fact, more than one book: it is a facinating account of the history of the site's excavation-by scholars and charlatans, by British, French and Israelis, by a Catholic priest and by Jews, by the competent and by amateurs.
+It is, in fact, more than one book: it is a facinating account of the history of the site's excavation—by scholars and charlatans; by the British, French and Israelis; by a Catholic priest and by Jews; by the competent and by amateurs.

 It is a personal account of author Ronny Reich's own adventures at the site.
-Mostly his excitement, but also his frustration, his disputes and his occasional pokes at colleagues.
+The book chronicles his excitement, his frustration, his disputes and his occasional pokes at colleagues.

-If you have any interest in the archaeology of Jerusalem, this is a book you must have.
+If you have any interest in the archaeology of Jerusalem, this book is a must-have.

-Archaeologist Ronny Reich has been excavating and studying Jerusalemís antiquities for over 40 years.
+Archaeologist Ronny Reich has been excavating and studying Jerusalem’s antiquities for over 40 years.
 Since 1995, together with his colleague Eli Shukron, he has been director of the City of David excavations.

 Reich is a graduate of the Hebrew University of Jerusalem, where he also wrote his Ph.D. on Jewish ritual baths in the Second Temple period, considered a seminal work on the subject.